apache/airflow/docs/apache-airflow/faq.rst

 -------------------------------------

 ``TemplateNotFound`` errors are usually due to misalignment with user expectations when passing path to operator that trigger Jinja templating.
-A common occurrence is with :ref:`BashOperators<howto/operator:BashOperator>`.
+A common occurrence is with `BashOperators <https://airflow.apache.org/docs/apache-airflow-providers-standard/stable/operators/bash.html>`__.

 Another commonly missed fact is that the files are resolved relative to where the pipeline file lives.
 You can add other directories to the ``template_searchpath`` of the DAG object to allow for other non-relative location.